Island Hopping in Greece: How to Get the Most for Your Money

 For YEARS.

-Then finally, I got my chance to go to Greece in late May/Early June.
+Then finally, I got my chance to go to Greece in late May/Early June of 2019.
 Despite never having been before, I had a feeling that I’d love it so planned to stick around for a while: three and a half weeks, most of which I planned on spending in the islands.

-However, as dreamy as those azure waters and white villages are, let me be the first to tell you something really, really important: Islands Hopping in Greece is crazy expensive.
+However, as dreamy as those azure waters and white villages are, let me be the first to tell you something really, really important: Islands Hopping in Greece is pretty expensive.

 Seriously.